There were days when boys were boys and masculinity was respected. Well, not anymore.

 Of course, the traits of stoicism, competitiveness, dominance and aggression can have negative sides.
 However, if used correctly, they can provide many benefits to the individuals that have them and the society that these individuals live in.

-I can attest that I have started to consciously practicing these behaviors, my life have turned for the better.
+I can attest that since I have started to consciously practicing these behaviors, my life have turned for the better.
 And this doesn’t include only the material rewards that I got in the process.
 Being more masculine made me much more happy then I was before.
 This goes against what APA has suggested should have happened.

 We need more good people practicing traditional masculine behaviors.
 If only bad people would be stoic, competitive, dominant and aggressive, imagine what would happen to the rest of us.
+So, if you want to make the world a better place as well as improving the quality of your own life, be more stoic, competitive, dominant and aggressive.